-Breadth of Study Fine Arts (one course from among the following):
+Fine Arts (one course from among the following):

-Any art course; Dance (full course only which includes dance history and theory); Music 3, 81, or any other music theory or music history course; Theatre 1, 2, 3, 20A, 20B, 115A, 115B, 115C, 115D, 115E, 115F, or 115G; An equivalent course.
+Any art course; Dance (full course only which includes dance history and theory); Music 3, 81, or any other music theory or music history course; Theatre 1, 2, 3, 20A, 20B, any course in the 115 series, 141; or An equivalent course.

 Letters (one course from among the following):

 Any art history course Any literature course completed in English or a foreign language, but not writing; Any philosophy course except logic; Any classics course except Greek, Hebrew, and Latin language through the intermediate level; Any religious studies course; An equivalent course.

 Natural Sciences (one course from among the following):

-Any Joint Science course numbered 50-89 for nonscience majors; or Engineering 79L at Harvey Mudd College for nonscience majors; or Any introductory science course for majors in biology, chemistry, neuroscience, or physics; or An equivalent course with a lab.
+Any Keck Science course numbered 50-89 for nonscience majors; or Engineering 79L at Harvey Mudd College for nonscience majors; or Any introductory science course for majors in biology, chemistry, neuroscience, or physics; or An equivalent course with a lab.

 Social Sciences (one course from among the following):

 Anthropology below 100; Economics 51 or 52; History (any full course); Politics 100, 110, 120, 130 or 140; Psychology 52; or An equivalent course.

-Race and Ethnic Studies (one course) A list of approved courses is provided each semester in the Registration Handbook.
+Race and Ethnic Studies (one course)